Department of Sport and Exercise Science

 Research Group in Breast Health

 The Research Group in Breast Health is internationally renowned for research on the biomechanics of the breast.
 The group are responsible for over half of the scientific publications in this area and regularly present work nationally and internationally.
-The Research Group is well known with over 60 million media mentions worldwide and commercial collaborations with many of the major lingerie, sports bra and sporting apparel manufacturers around the world.
+The Research Group is well known with millions of media mentions worldwide and commercial collaborations with many of the major lingerie, sports bra and sporting apparel manufacturers around the world.

 The Research Group aims to increase scientific knowledge of breast health, and to raise awareness of this important aspect of women’s health.

 The Group offer a number of services for potential collaborations;